-Increasingly, though, our stakeholders are expecting even more systemic and comprehensive ESG efforts from us, commensurate with the environmental and social challenges confronting our society.
+Over the past several years, though, our stakeholders have been expecting even more systemic and comprehensive ESG efforts from us, commensurate with the environmental and social challenges confronting our society.
+Pragmatic action, based on data and sound business strategy and not on ideologies, is our guidepost.

-Beginning this year, we have embarked on a more formal ESG journey.
-We are now working carefully to understand the expectations of our key stakeholders, conducting benchmarking, and building solid, programmatic ESG initiatives.
-Already, we have made significant progress, and we are excited about moving even further, even faster in the years ahead.
-We will be publishing our first-ever full Environment-Social-Governance Report this year, and we look forward to sharing our progress with all our stakeholders on an ongoing basis.
+Beginning in 2023, we embarked on our more formal ESG journey.
+We have been working carefully to understand the expectations of our key stakeholders, conducting benchmarking, and building solid, programmatic ESG initiatives.
+We have made significant progress, and we plan to continue moving forward with our ESG efforts hand in hand with our core business strategy.
+We published our second full Environment-Social-Governance Report last year, will be publishing our third this year, and will continue sharing our progress with all our stakeholders on an ongoing basis.

-Environmentally, we have several major initiatives presently underway.
+Environmentally, we have several major initiatives underway.

-We began by developing and having our Board of Directors formally approve four significant new environmental policies to guide our environmental efforts.
+Our Board of Directors has formally approved four significant environmental policies to guide our environmental efforts.

-Our "Climate Change Policy & Strategy" specifies our governance for managing our approach to climate change (which includes our Sustainability Committee at the Board level and Management Committee for Environment & Sustainability, chaired by our CEO), our strategies for reducing greenhouse gas (GHG) emissions, our approach to managing climate change risk, and the climate change metrics and targets we are tracking.
+Our "Climate Change Policy & Strategy" specifies ourgovernance for managing our approach to climate change (which includes our Sustainability Committee at the Board level and Management Committee for Environment & Sustainability, chaired by our CEO), our strategies for reducing greenhouse gas (GHG) emissions, our approach to managing climate change risk, and the climate change metrics and targets we are tracking.